maisken/lucson-mk1.maisken.com/README.md

 The circuitry is quite neat:
 a couple of capacitors to stabilize the input voltage; one circuit driving the motor; and one circuit picking the needle input to drive the loudspeaker.
 That's about it.
-Nice additions are: a thermal switch, implemented as a simple pair of copper plates that separate by heat expansion;
+A thermal switch, implemented as a simple pair of copper plates that separate by heat expansion, ensures "safe" (for the time!) operation;
-this is put in series with a switch that activates when the vinyl is inserted, that powers the rest of the PCB.
+this is put in series with a further switch that closes when the vinyl is inserted, that powers the rest of the PCB.
+This is actually a nice layout that keeps the batteries fully disconected when the player is not in use; with mains, only the transformer is powered.

 To preserve the vintage feeling (and for lack of better knowledge), I drew the reverse-engineered schematics by hand.
 I didn't bother measuring the value of all resistors and capacitors, although I probably should have; also not shown is the thermal switch: it's in series right before the "disc inserted switch".